Orpius/SDK/docs/UserGuide/index.md

 ### For Productivity and Operations Users

-Orpius isn't just for developers — it's also a powerful productivity platform.
+Orpius isn't just for developers, it's also a powerful productivity platform.

 All configuration and management are handled through the **Orpius Console**, a desktop client that runs on the same infrastructure as your applications.
-The Console provides an interactive, chat-based interface that understands the system itself — allowing you to set up and manage AI agents, models, schedules, events, and even your team without writing code.
+The Console provides an interactive, chat-based interface that understands the system itself, allowing you to set up and manage AI agents, models, schedules, events, and even your team without writing code.

 ### What Orpius Provides